firebase/extensions/firestore-send-email/README.md

 This extension will operate with the following project IAM roles:

 * datastore.user (Reason: Allows this extension to access Cloud Firestore to read and process added email documents.)

+* firebaseauth.viewer (Reason: Allows this extension to access Firestore Admin to read user information.)